Inés started playing the guitar when she was three, while the guitar professor waited for

 harmony between voices, the timbres, and enjoyed this “natural mutual understanding”

-among people who made music.
-She also had the need of sharing this with an audience and
+among people who made music; this universal language that connected people all over the world.
+She had the need to share this with an audience and

 Inés started writing songs when she lived in Paraguay, in the fifteen minutes in between